ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-4.md

 section: 'Day 5: Editing Tweets'
 ---

-In the last lesson, we added a tweet preview and edit form to our edit tweet page, but our form submits to a route that doesn’t exist yet.
-In this lesson, we’ll be making that route and updating the tweet in the database.
+In the last lesson, we added a tweet preview and edit form to our edit tweet page, but our form submits to a route that doesn't exist yet.
+In this lesson, we'll be making that route and updating the tweet in the database.

-Let’s create a POST route with the “/tweets/:id/update” path.
-I’m going to put this under our edit tweet route.
-It’s a good idea to keep edit and update routes close since they work together.
+Let's create a POST route with the “/tweets/:id/update” path.
+I'm going to put this under our edit tweet route.
+It's a good idea to keep edit and update routes close since they work together.

 ```javascript
 app.post('/tweets/:id([0-9]+)/update', function(req, res) {